 "Your veterinarian will take deep skin scrapings and examine them under the microscope to diagnose this disease."

 Your veterinarian will take deep skin scrapings and examine them under the microscope to diagnose this disease.
 The finding of larger than normal numbers of Demodex mites in skin scrapings confirms the diagnosis.
 Occasionally, the disease will be diagnosed by means of a skin biopsy in dogs that have chronic skin infections that have not responded appropriately to treatment.

 How is demodectic mange treated?

 The localized form is usually treated with topical medication.
 The generalized form requires more aggressive treatment using special shampoos and dips, along with oral medication.
 Shampooing with special cleansing shampoos containing benzoyl peroxide helps to flush out and open the hair follicles prior to dipping.
-A separate handout is available to describe the dipping process.
-In some cases, especially dogs with generalized demodectic mange, secondary skin infections complicate the condition, requiring antibiotic therapy.
-Dogs with skin infections often have very red, inflamed skin.
-This is the source of the term "red mange."
+A separate handout is available to describe the dipping process (see handout “Demodectic Mange - Dipping Instructions for Dogs”).

 Are there any problems with topical treatment?

 The dip commonly used for demodectic mange contains the insecticide amitraz.
 It must be used very carefully because it is a strong insecticide that can cause serious side effects, both to your dog and to you, if not used properly.
 Your dog may experience vomiting and sedation for twenty-four to thirty-six hours following each application.
 Most of these problems will resolve without medical intervention.
 If your dog reacts in this manner, you should dilute the next dip with 25% more water.
 If you are using a ‘spot on’ topical treatment, you may see drooling if your dog licks the medication.